Justin-Moretto/scheduler/README.md

 Try it out here!
 https://nostalgic-pasteur-6e603d.netlify.app/
-(might take a min for the heroku server to load)
+(could take a minute for the heroku server to load)

 ## Setup